cedricwhitney/NUP-annotator/README.md

 1. Ensure Python 3.x is installed: `python3 --version`
 2. Check if Label Studio is running: http://localhost:8080
 3. Try stopping and restarting Label Studio: `make stop-label-studio && make run`
+4. If project is missing: Run `make create-project` to set up the project structure